-Both are actively maintained, fast, zero-dependency, and use the same foreignObject rendering approach — so basic captures look near-identical. modern-screenshot is minimal and TypeScript-first.
-SnapDOM layers on a plugin system, a broad output API (SVG, PNG, JPG, WebP, Canvas, Blob) and extra fidelity work for tricky CSS.
-Pick modern-screenshot for a lean dependency; pick SnapDOM when you want extensibility and the widest fidelity net.
+Both are actively maintained, fast, zero-dependency, and use the same foreignObject rendering approach, so basic captures look near-identical. modern-screenshot is minimal and TypeScript-first.
+SnapDOM layers on a plugin system, a broad output API (SVG, PNG, JPG, WebP, Canvas, Blob) and extra fidelity work for tricky CSS, at the same zero-dependency footprint, so the extra capability comes for free.
 Both are MIT.

 Same approach, different scope